LDP-VU/Fantastic_Four/README.md

 ├── README.md
 └── .gitignore
 ```
 - **scripts/** contains Python scripts used for analysis and visualization
+- **.gitignore/** removes excludes unnecessary files like temporary files, logs, or sensitive information.

 ## Data Source
 Data from the SQLite database file "spotify_database.db" is used and analysed.